mesudip/nginx-proxy/README.md

 `-e "VIRTUAL_HOST=wss://ws.example.com -> :8080/websocket"`

+If you are not sure  what paths should be exposed on websocket, you can opt for auto upgrade to websocket.

+`-e "VIRTUAL_HOST=https+wss://example.com"`

 ### Multiple Virtual Hosts on same container
 To have multiple virtual hosts out of single container, you can use `VIRTUAL_HOST1`, `VIRTUAL_HOST2`, `VIRTUAL_HOST3` and so on.
 In fact the only thing it matters is that the environment variable starts with `VIRTUAL_HOST`.